 187.26 Mega Prison

 RY I was unable to attend the recent meeting, I have seen the minutes.
 There have been a few bits going on, currently focusing on Ecology and vegetation clearance Badger mitigation, relocated the bus stop.
 Next on the agenda will be the construction of the Haul Road.
 Survey diversions for existing facilities, adjustment of fencing for parks.
 Action has been raised re the flooding on footpaths, a change of power supply (national grid).
 Due to no more capacity from the Grid, it may come from Waddesdon.
 Ongoing discussion with HS2 re the traffic, residents have raised concerns about the state of the roads, utility companies have been digging up the roads and have been asked to repair as was.
-MOJ have been invited to the CALM meeting that Phil (PC Chairman) attends Dilapidation surveys and work going on the Construction management plans, early enabling works running from April to end of the year.
+MOJ have been invited to the CALM meeting that Phil (PC Chairman) attends.
+Dilapidation surveys and work going on the Construction management plans, early enabling works running from April to end of the year.
 The final plan will be submitted to stakeholders before submission.
 Safety issues, planned A41 works, concerns raised around road safety.
 Stakeholders believe current improvements may not be sufficient.
 Land contamination report will be shared soon.
 There has been a commitment for the stakeholders and MOJ?
 To be good neighbours.

 188.26 HS2/EWR